VVS Laxman: Playing style and position

 Laxman is known for his fluid style, technical soundness and aggressiveness.
-Sambil Bal of ESPN Crincinfo writes: "At his sublime best, VVS Laxman is a sight for the gods.
+Sambit Bal of ESPN Crincinfo writes: "At his sublime best, VVS Laxman is a sight for the gods.
 Wristy, willowy and sinuous, he can match – sometimes even better – Tendulkar for strokeplay...
 [He] has the rare gift of being able to hit the same ball to either side."
 He was equally skilled against both pace and spin, with great timing and outstanding ability to place the ball splitting the tightest field positions.
 Laxman was particularly skillful in using his wrists (reminiscent of his role model and fellow Hyderabadi, Mohammed Azharuddin) that allowed him to place the same ball to different areas of the field.

 Standing tall and still at the crease, Laxman had a keen awareness of the off-stump and a polished ability to dispatch the bad ball.
 He plays with a high elbow and a steady stance and a textbook technique with natural elegance and flair.
 At the start of his career, Laxman was rated by Geoffrey Boycott as one of India's best players of the hard (new) ball.
 However, Indian selectors played around with his batting positions, whenever India felt a lacuna regarding any batting number.
 He was forced to play in almost every position, including opening.
 Laxman found his home in the middle order, where he played most of his best innings, batting at numbers 3, 5 and 6.
 In a 2001 test against Australia and promoted to no. 3 in the second innings from his first innings position of 6, he scored 281 to take India to a huge lead after following on.
 Though Laxman was ideally suited for No. 3, Rahul Dravid was always preferred over him to bat at one-down, while Sachin Tendulkar was established at No. 4.
 As a result, Laxman played around 63 percent of his Test innings at No. 5 or 6.
 This meant that Laxman often found himself batting with tail-end batsmen, and is reflected in his final statistics, which show that he has a relatively high proportion of not out innings (34 of 225, or 15 per cent — for comparison, Tendulkar finished not out in around 10 per cent of his Test innings, and Dravid in 11 per cent).
 Nevertheless, Laxman batted particularly well with non-specialist lower-order batsmen, and was able, with their support, to save and win numerous matches for India (for example, the Mohali 2010 Test against Australia).